iva-stolnik/interactive-image-card/README.md

 **custom:interactive-image-card** is a custom card for Home Assistant lovelace dashboard with support for image upload, view and interactive areas creation

-# FEATURES
-* UPLOAD or LINK EXTERNAL image
-* use entity state or attribute for DYNAMIC VIEW STREAMING
-* use card to show SIMPLE or INTERACTIVE image
-* interactive image maker available when card has config --> editable: true
-  * add image, entity, draw interactive clickable areas to call services when clicked
-  * images and interactive areas are scalable and resizable
-  * interactive areas can be toggled to become visible on main view of card
-  * maker mode
-    * existing tab - specific areas can be toggled
-    * add new tab - add action name, entity_id, service which will be called and draw interactive area on image in order to save new area

-## NOTES
-* ## this is still in development phase!!! but feel free to try it
+# interactive maker is still in development phase!!! but feel free to try it
   * copy code from **/src/** to **/config/www/your-directory**
   * add resource to dashboard
     ```
     /local/your-directory/interactive-image-maker.js
     ```
   * add interactive-image-card to dashboard
+  * YAML editing works good

+# FEATURES
+* UPLOAD or LINK EXTERNAL image
+* Use entity state or attribute for DYNAMIC VIEW STREAMING
+* Use card to show SIMPLE or INTERACTIVE image
+* Interactive image maker available when card has config --> editable: true
+  * Add image, entity, draw interactive clickable areas to call services when clicked
+  * Images and interactive areas are scalable and resizable
+  * Interactive areas can be toggled to become visible on main view of card
+  * Maker mode
+    * Existing tab - specific areas can be toggled
+    * Add new tab - add action name, entity_id, service which will be called and draw interactive area on image in order to save new area

+## NOTES
-* url can be added manually, but if no url is specified, upload input will be shown
+* Url can be added manually, but if no url is specified, upload input will be shown
-* image will be uploaded to /config/image/ directory
+* Image will be uploaded to /config/image/ directory
-    * after uploading is complete, img url will be automatically saved to card YAML
+    * After uploading is complete, img url will be automatically saved to card YAML
-    * notification to refresh dashboard will be shown
+    * Notification to refresh dashboard will be shown
-* multiple cards can share the same label and all cards with the same label on current dashboard (all views included) will be updated with newly created actions
+* Multiple cards can share the same label and all cards with the same label on current dashboard (all views included) will be updated with newly created actions
-    * cards with the same label should always have the same url in order for this to work
+    * Cards with the same label should always have the same url in order for this to work
-    * cards can share url and have different label, in this case new actions wont added to other cards with same url
+    * Cards can share url and have different label, in this case new actions wont added to other cards with same url
-    * when deleting card or url in card YAML, image will be deleted from /config/image/ if no other card in the same dashboard (all views included) shares the same label
+    * When deleting card or url in card YAML, image will be deleted from /config/image/ if no other card in the same dashboard (all views included) shares the same label
-* actions can only be removed for a specific card in its own card YAML
+* Actions can only be removed for a specific card in its own card YAML
-* each card can have different size and all interactive areas will be scaled up, resized and reusable within the same dashboard (all views included)
+* Each card can have different size and all interactive areas will be scaled up, resized and reusable within the same dashboard (all views included)
-* interactive-image-card should be used on its own as independent card, cards like grid that can contain multiple cards are currently not supported and various issues might occur
+* Interactive-image-card should be used on its own as independent card, cards like grid that can contain multiple cards are currently not supported and various issues might occur